Skip to main content

 • Pellet Therapy ∞ Long-acting testosterone pellets offer a sustained release of the hormone.
 When appropriate, Anastrozole may be included to manage estrogen levels, particularly if there is a concern for excessive aromatization of testosterone.

-These protocols are not simply about symptom management; they represent a strategic recalibration of the to restore optimal physiological function.
+These protocols are not simply about symptom management; they represent a strategic recalibration of the endocrine system to restore optimal physiological function.
 By carefully adjusting hormonal levels, clinicians aim to mitigate undesirable effects, such as fluid imbalances, while promoting overall well-being.

 Peptide Therapies and Systemic Influence